Policies and Forms

-For International Graduate Students doing CPT, must submit the two forms below:
+International Graduate Students doing CPT must submit the two forms below:

-Policies concerning the open access labs in the Department of Computer Science.
+Locations, hours, and policies concerning the open access labs run by the Computer Science Department.

 Links concerning safety rules in labs.

-Policies concerning the free tutors available for registered students of Computer Science courses.
+Location, hours, and policies concerning the free tutors available for students taking Computer Science courses.